 Building Families Through Adoption

-The child/children will be placed into foster care for a short time and then move permanently to a new family.The new family will take their surname and being legal parents with same rights and responsibilities as if the child were their biological son or daughter.
+The child/children will be placed into foster care for a short time and then move permanently to a new family.The new family will take their surname and become legal parents with the same rights and responsibilities as if the child were their biological son or daughter.

 Birth parents no longer have any legal rights over the child however, children continue to maintain relationships with their birth families through cards/letters/face-to-face so that they grow up understanding their background.